Model-free Optimization and Experimental Validation of RIS-assisted Wireless Communications under Rich Multipath Fading: Cross-Entropy Algorithm for Phase Shifts Optimization in RIS-aided Communication

 \section{Cross-Entropy Algorithm for Phase Shifts Optimization in RIS-aided Communication}

-The objective of this work is to maximize the received SNR by optimizing the phase shifts of RIS devices in a communication system.
-Given that the received SNR is nearly proportional to $N^2$ when $N$ is large, and that the ratio between the variance and the mean squared SNR approximately follows the $1/N$ scaling \cite{Bjornson2021}, performing SNR optimization may also enhance channel hardening.

-A CE algorithm is proposed to optimize the RIS configuration for the SNR improvement.
-The CE algorithm mainly depends on the Kullback-Leibler cross-entropy and the importance sampling in an iterative manner, and has been applied to discrete optimization in wireless communications \cite{zhang2010near}.
-More specifically, each iteration includes two phases \cite{de2005tutorial}: 1) generate a large set of random samples according to a specified distribution, and 2) update the parameters of the distribution based on the data samples to generate better samples in the next round.
-The detailed CE algorithm for RIS optimization is given in Algorithm 1, wherein the received SNR is employed as the feedback of each data sample.
-To save time, if this algorithm has not yet converged to a binary vector at the end of the specified iterations, it will be enforced to be binary based on the probabilities as described in Step 5.
+This work aims at optimizing a large number of discrete phase shifts in a moderate time complexity and evaluating its performance experimentally.
+The CE-based methods have been successfully applied to solve such discrete optimization problems in wireless communications, e.g., joint antenna selection \cite{zhang2010near}.
+Hence, the CE algorithm is considered to solve this RIS optimization challenge for the SNR improvement, which mainly depends on the Kullback-Leibler cross-entropy and the importance sampling in an iterative manner, each iteration includes four key phases: 1) generate a large number of random samples representing RIS configuration according to a specified probability distribution; 2) configure each sample to RIS and collect the corresponding performance, e.g., received SNR, in the absence of CSI; 3) sort the samples in descending order with respect to the performance indicator; and 4) update the distribution based on the top samples to generate better samples in the next iteration.
+The detailed CE algorithm for the binary RIS optimization is given in Algorithm 1.
+To save time, if the CE algorithm has not yet converged to a binary vector at the end of the specified iterations, it will be enforced to be binary based on the probabilities as described in Step 5.